Assistant Professor, Tenure Track Position, Information Systems & Operations Management (ISOM)

-Suffolk University's Sawyer Business School invites applications for a tenure-track Assistant Professor position in the Information Systems and Operations Management (ISOM) Department.
+Suffolk University's Sawyer Business School invites applications for a tenure-track Assistant Professor position in Information Systems Operations Management (ISOM) Department.
 The anticipated start date is September 2018.

 Evidence of strong teaching and research potential.

-Ability to teach core courses in information systems and business analytics.
+Ability to teach core courses in information systems.

-Preferred expertise in one or more of the following subjects: Database, data mining & warehousing, Computer forensics & security analytics, Enterprise system, Mobile & Web applications development and Project management.
+Expertise in one or more of the following subjects: Database, Data mining & warehousing, Computer forensics & Security analytics, Enterprise systems, Mobile & Web applications development and Project management.

 Ability to teach courses in business analytics and charismatic leadership quality will be good extras.